aosabook/500lines/async-web-server/writeup.md

 ### All Together Now

 That was seriously it.
-We did the entire thing backwards because that's the path that exposed you to as much Lisp-specific code first and got to the mundane details last, but you now understand exactly how to write an asynchronous server in Common Lisp.
+We did the entire thing backwards because that's the path that exposed you to as much Lisp-specific code first and got to the mundane details last, but you now understand exactly how to write an event-driven server in Common Lisp.
 Having done all of the above, we can finally achieve our goal.

     (define-stream-handler (source) ((room :string (>= 16 (length room)))) (subscribe! (intern room :keyword) sock))